NeneChico/LD50_AvoidTheDrown/Readme.md

 As a pinguin (who don't how to swim!) in a melting icefield, you have to survive.

-Use WSAD keys to move and the spacebar to jumpµ.
+Use WSAD keys to move and the spacebar to jump.

 On standalone build:
 - Escape key to Quit